02.11.17

 When it comes to Valentine’s Day at home, it really doesn’t get much better or sexier than a big bowl of pasta for me.
 Oh-la-la.
-And this Slow Cooker Short Rib Ragu over Pappardelle…wow.
+And this Slow Cooker Short Rib Ragu Over Pappardelle…wow.

 Slow Cooker Short Rib Ragu over Pappardelle